psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 26 And then bespoke him noble Arthur,

-And bad him hold his hand: ' And giue me leaue to speake my mind In defence of all my land.'
+And bad him hold his hand: 'And giue me leaue to speake my mind In defence of all my land.'

 27 He said, As I came over a more,